-Rabbit and sausage jambalaya is kicked up to "supreme" with the addition of shrimp, tasso and crawfish tails.
-Smoked duck quesadillas are topped with orange marmalade.
+Rabbit and sausage jambalaya is kicked up to “supreme” with the addition of shrimp, tasso and crawfish tails.
+Smoked duck quesadillas are topped with orange sauce and salsa.
 No reservations.
-Lunch, dinner and late-night daily.
+Lunch, dinner and late night daily.
 Credit cards. $$

 You no longer have to choose between a night on the town or a hair appointment; R Bar offers $10 haircuts in an antique barber chair (along with a complimentary shot) on Mondays.
 There’s a jukebox and DJs for music lovers and Friday night food specials.
 If you can’t drive home, book a room at the Royal Street Inn upstairs.
 Open daily.
 Smoking: yes.
 Pool table, TV sports.

 Housed in the oldest building on Frenchmen Street, the music club features Kermit Ruffins every Friday.
 There are 20 beers on tap and a host of local brews.
 Open Tue.-Sun.
 Smoking allowed.
 No food.
 Happy hour 7 p.m.-10 p.m.
 Wed.-Thu.